 Racquetball Court Rules

 Let’s talk about the rules surrounding the racquetball court itself and all those mysterious line.
-The official dimensions for a racquetball court used in tournaments is 20 feet wide, 20 feet high, and 40 feet long.
+Officially, racquetball court dimensions are 20 feet wide by 20 feet high and 40 feet long.
 The lines that mark different zones on the court need to be at least 1 ½ inches wide for proper visibility.

 All flat surfaces of the court are considered in-play, but anything that sticks out and can unexpectedly change the trajectory of a ball can be designated as out-of-play and result in court hinders.
 Things like door handles or light fixtures that don’t align snugly with the rest of the wall or anything of that nature.
 So accidentally hitting any of them results in a court hinder, which means that the rally is simply replayed.The same rule can apply if a ball hits a wet spot (due to sweat).
 The rally is usually stopped, the court cleaned, and the rally gets replayed.